Mrs. Enstrom - Earth Science

 well as high school students from Castro Valley High School go with the

-scheduled with the staff from Exploring New Horizons on November 29th.
-The cost of the trip is approximately $325.00
+scheduled with the staff from Exploring New Horizons later in the year.

 Rules and Expectations: